mqus/syncstorage-rs/README.md

 3. Open the Makefile and ensure you've correctly set you `PATH_TO_GRPC_CERT`.
 4. `make run_spanner`.
 5. Visit `http://localhost:8000/__heartbeat__` to make sure the server is running.

+### Sqlite

+Setting up the server with sqlite only requires a path to the database file, which will be created automatically:

+`sqlite:path/syncdb.sqlite`

+This requires at least sqlite v3.24.0 to be installed on the host system.

 ### Running via Docker
 This requires access to the mozilla-rust-sdk which is now available at `/vendor/mozilla-rust-adk`.